JorjaFox/website/_posts-old-blog/2011-06-16-top-ten-why-sara-returned.md

 1. The beard itches.

 All non-credited suggestions came from friends and family.
 What are your favorite, silly reasons Sara came back?
-Don't post <em>real</em> reasons, make the most out-there, totally never happen, reason ever!
+Don't post _real_ reasons, make the most out-there, totally never happen, reason ever!